meanmal/MALVERSEGAMES/README.md

 Contributions are welcome!
 If you have suggestions for new games or features, please open an issue or submit a pull request.

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-This project is licensed under the MIT License.
+This project is licensed under a custom License.
 See the LICENSE file for details.